 Maastricht was also the birthplace of the Maastricht Treaty, which gave birth to the European Union and the euro currency.

-Today, Maastricht is a vibrant cultural, educational and political centre full of bon vivants.
-Ceramics, paper, beer and cement are its main products.
+Today, Maastricht is a vibrant cultural, educational, and political center full of bon vivants.
+Ceramics, paper, beer, and cement are its main products.
 Students from the six universities in the area add to the city’s vitality.
-The centre of Maastricht is declared a protected area, and walking is the best way to enjoy it.
+The center of Maastricht is declared a protected area, and walking is the best way to enjoy it.

 Maastricht is a popular destination for both local and foreign tourists.
-Churches, museums, parks, caves and ancient ruins ensure there is something for all interests.
-Maastricht also has a full calendar of festivals and events throughout the year including the colourful three-day Carnival held in February.
+Churches, museums, parks, caves, and ancient ruins ensure there is something for all interests.
+Maastricht also has a full calendar of festivals and events throughout the year including the colorful three-day Dutch Carnival held in February.
 The attractive city squares are perfect places for sampling café food and drinks, relaxing and taking in the gezelligheid of Maastricht.

-Combine Maastricht’s 20 centuries of history, art, culture, historic buildings and tradition with a lively international atmosphere, pavement cafés, good food and shopping and international education, and you’ll understand why the capital of Limburg is growing in popularity with expats.
+Combine Maastricht’s 20 centuries of history, art, culture, historic buildings, and tradition with a lively international atmosphere, pavement cafés, good food, shopping, and international education, and you’ll understand why the capital of Limburg is growing in popularity with expats.

 What language is that?

 Although Dutch remains the dominant language of the city, the local dialect, Limburgish, can still be heard.
 During the 18th century, French was the predominant language in the city, especially in upper-class circles.
 The French influence remains evident in some street names within the old city center.
 Nowadays, German is also widely spoken due to the proximity of Maastricht to the German border.
 Similarly, English is becoming more widely spoken, particularly in educational settings like Maastricht University where many courses are taught in the English language.